semojs/semo/docs/guide/quickstart/index.md

 ## Global Installation

-`Semo` command-line tool is also a tool for engineers' daily development, operation, and debugging.
-It is recommended to install it globally in the local environment.
-For specific usage instructions, you can refer to [here](https://semo.js.org).
+The `Semo` command-line tool is also a utility that assists engineers with daily development, operations, and debugging.
+Global installation in your local environment is recommended.
+For detailed usage instructions, please refer to [here](https://semo.js.org).

 ```
 $ npm i -g @semo/cli